 SEO has become a huge discipline in the past 10 years and all the above SEO tools wouldn’t have existed without the SEO experts behind them.
 We wanted to give a quick shout out to these people for their hard work to help websites rank better and convert more.

 As the most well-known SEO expert in the industry, Rand Fishkin is the founder of Moz and Sparktoro.
-Known for his infamous ‘Whiteboard Friday’ videos Rand shot to fame by being outspoken about SEO and the many different types of content you can use to get better rankings for your website.
+Known for his infamous ‘Whiteboard Friday’ videos, Rand shot to fame by being outspoken about SEO and the many different content you can use to rank better in search engines.
 We even mentioned his SEO tool, Moz, in our list above.

-As an amazing contributor to many SEO blogs in her time, Vanessa Fox’s career didn’t start in Google but she definitely made an impact there.
-Vanessa is an author, keynote speaker and created a podcast about search related issues.
-Interested in how people interact online and user intent Vanessa’s impact on the future of SEO is sure to be very active.
+As an amazing contributor to many SEO blogs in her time, Vanessa Fox’s career didn’t start in Google, but she definitely left her mark there.
+Vanessa is an author, keynote speaker, and created a podcast about search-related issues.
+Interested in how people interact online and user intent Vanessa’s impact SEO’s future is sure to be very active.

-The best SEO tools on this list aren’t enough.
-I mean, they’re definitely going to help you better understand how you can improve your website’s optimization but they won’t do the work for you.
-You’re going to have to put in the work to get the results you want.
-That means producing content that’s SEO optimized, rewriting all your manufacturer descriptions and turning them into something that suits your niche and taking what you’ve learned from these SEO tools and making adjustments.
-If you’re on a budget most of these tools have free features or trials you can play around with.
+The best SEO tools on this list are gold.
+They give you insights that would otherwise take ages to generate.
+That said, you’re going to have to put in the work to get the results you want.
+That means producing content that’s SEO optimized, rewriting all your product descriptions, and taking what you’ve learned from these SEO tools, and making adjustments.
+Check out this SEO checklist to make sure you've got all your bases covered.
+If you’re on a budget, most of these tools have free features or trials you can play around with.
 Try them out.
-Think of these SEO checker tools as mentors telling you what you need to improve on.
-And follow their suggestions to skyrocket your growth.
+Do it.
+Discover what you need to improve to rank higher in SERPs.
+And follow the tool’s suggestions to skyrocket your growth.
 Your success falls on you.
 Take that next step.

 - The Beginner’s Guide to Dropshipping SEO